Partner Program Overview

 A new strain of malware, known as DTrack, was recently detected infecting financial institutions across 18 states of India.
-Maharashtra bore the brunt of the attack with 24 percent of the infected systems, followed by Karnataka at 18.5 percent and Telangana at 12 percent.
+Maharashtra bore the brunt of the attack with 24% of the infected systems, followed by Karnataka at 18.5% and Telangana at 12%.
 Other states include Tamil Nadu, Delhi, Kerala, Uttar Pradesh, and West Bengal.

 DTrack contains an executable that spies on the victim machine, and also has a variety of payload executables that can collect: